Cholera toxin: Modern relevance

-Modern sanitation facilities have almost completely removed cholera from industrialized nations, in contrast to economically disadvantaged regions where the disease claims over 100,000 annual deaths.
+Modern sanitation facilities have almost completely removed cholera from industrialized nations, in contrast to economically-disadvantaged regions where the disease claims over 100,000 annual deaths.
 The disease primarily targets people who live in areas with inadequate water sanitation, ongoing conflicts, and restricted healthcare access.
-A prominent example is the 2010 Haiti earthquake, which caused the worst modern cholera epidemic after a 10-month lag period.
+A prominent example is the 2010 Haiti earthquake, which caused the worst cholera epidemic in 25 years, after a 10-month lag period.

-Currently, there are recorded over 200 serogroups of V. cholerae, of which only serogroup O1 and O139 lead to epidemic sickness, whereas serotypes that cause sporadic outbreaks are termed non-O1/non-O139 V. cholerae.
-Serogroup O1 has two distinctive biotypes, namely El Tor and Classical and has been the reason for all seven pandemics.
-O1 El Tor (strain16961) extensively replaced the classical biotype during the start of the seventh pandemic in the 1960s.
-Furthermore, serogroup O139 appeared in 1992, and remains prevalent today.
+There are over 200 recorded serogroups of V. cholerae, of which only serogroups O1 and O139 lead to epidemic sickness, whereas serotypes that cause sporadic outbreaks are termed non-O1/non-O139 V. cholerae.
+Serogroup O1 has two distinct strains, namely El Tor and Classical, and has been the reason for all seven pandemics.
+El Tor (strain16961) extensively replaced the Classical strain during the start of the seventh pandemic in the 1960s.
+Serogroup O139 appeared in 1992, and remains prevalent as of 2015.

 Clinical and public health impact

-Cholera toxin, the main harmful factor of Vibrio cholerae, causes watery diarrhoea, which becomes fatal within hours when left untreated.
-The World Health Organization reported more than 730,000 cholera cases and 5,100 deaths in 33 countries from January through November 2024.
-The increased vaccine production has not solved the ongoing shortage of oral cholera vaccines, which hampers preventive vaccination programs.
+Cholera becomes fatal within hours when left untreated.
+The World Health Organization reported more than 730,000 cases and 5,100 deaths in 33 countries from January through November 2024.
+Increased vaccine production has not solved an ongoing shortage of oral cholera vaccines, which hampers preventive vaccination programs.
 Research indicates that endemic countries experience 2.9 million cholera cases, but official records probably underestimate the actual number of cases.
 The numbers demonstrate the toxin's dual role in making cholera both a critical medical condition and a significant public health concern.